IAIA24 Sessions

 Conference Topic: T1.
 The role of impact assessment in a Just Transformation

 Join your quick-thinking colleagues as we rapid draft Principles for Social Inclusion through Impact Assessment to support a fair and just transformation.
-Lightning case studies, rapid solutions-focused drafting and contributing to principles to support thriving communities?
+This interactive workshop begins with two case studies to ground us in practice, then guides participants through a rapid solutions-focused drafting process to agree principles to support thriving communities.
 Count me in!

 Acceptance Status: approve